formbricks/formbricks/.github/PULL_REQUEST_TEMPLATE.md

 ### Not Required

-- [ ] Added a screen recording or screenshots to this PR
+- [ ] Added a screen recording or screenshots to this PR if a UI change was made
 - [ ] Updated the Formbricks Docs if changes were necessary